 Should there be an extension to schedule or change in assumptions, Essel group entities will initiate a change request

 Availability of Test User ID’s for SIT and UAT.
 Accenture team will confirm if the Test User ID are functional before SIT and UAT dates.
-Test User ID creation processEssel Group will be built as part of Transition Phase
+Test User ID creation process in Essel Group environments will be built as part of Transition Phase

 Port and Connectivity details in case of changes in server or path details before SIT, UAT and Production will be provided to the Development team and Testing in coordination with the Accenture Infrastructure team.